How to Make a Wrist Splint for Carpal Tunnel

 The tightness of a wrist brace for carpal tunnel syndrome (CTS) should be adjusted to provide support and immobilization without causing discomfort or impeding blood circulation.
 Here are some guidelines to help you determine the appropriate tightness:

-Snug Fit, Not Constricting: The brace should fit snugly around your wrist and hand but should not be so tight that it feels constricting or causes pain.
+Snug Fit, Not Constricting: The brace should fit snugly around your wrist and hand, but should not be so tight that it feels constricting or causes discomfort or pain.
 It should provide support while allowing for some freedom of movement, particularly in the fingers.

-Neutral Wrist Position: Ensure that the brace holds your wrist in a neutral position, meaning your wrist is not bent or extended.
+Neutral Wrist Position: Ensure the brace maintains your wrist in a neutral position, meaning your wrist is neither bent nor extended.
 This position helps reduce pressure on the median nerve, which is the primary goal of using a brace for CTS.

 Adequate Support: The brace should provide enough support to prevent excessive flexion (bending) or extension (arching) of the wrist.
-It should help maintain the wrist in a straight or slightly extended position to minimize pressure on the carpal tunnel.
+It should help maintain the wrist in a straight or slightly extended position, minimizing pressure on the carpal tunnel.

 Check for Signs of Poor Fit: Pay attention to any signs of a poor fit, such as numbness or tingling in the fingers, changes in skin color, or pain.
 These symptoms may indicate that the brace is too tight and may be affecting blood circulation or nerve function.